aceeliu/aceeliu.github.io/_posts/2025-05-09-tech-terms.md

       - Data: Often ingested from OLTP and stored for OLAP or ML
       - Operations: ETL jobs, large-scale joins/aggregations
       - Example: Hadoop HDFS, S3 + Presto

+28. **PagerDuty**

+    - severity, priority, urgency
+    - event (something occurred)
+    - alert (event normalized, contains SEVERITY value - critical, error, warning, info, unknown - based on preset rules)
+    - incident (one or more alerts, high URGENCY or low URGENCY, and then notification and then assign PRIORITY - sev1 - sev5)
+    - 3 states of an incident
+      - triggered: no on-cal user has taken ownership of the incident yet
+      - acknowledged:
+      - resolved:

+29. **ELK**
+    ELK stands for Elasticsearch, Logstash, and Kibana.
+It refers to a stack of three open-source tools commonly used together for collecting, storing, searching, analyzing, and visualizing large volumes of data, especially logs and event data.

+    Elasticsearch is a distributed search and analytics engine that stores and indexes data, making it easy to search and analyze large datasets in real time.

+    Logstash is a data processing pipeline that ingests, transforms, and sends data from various sources to Elasticsearch (or other destinations).

+    Kibana is a visualization tool that provides an interface for exploring, visualizing, and analyzing data stored in Elasticsearch.

+    Together, the ELK stack is widely used for log management, infrastructure monitoring, security analytics, and business intelligence, giving organizations real-time insights into their systems and applications.

+30. **SKU (Stock Keeping Unit)**
+    Cloud providers borrowed the term because they sell products:
+    VM, storage plan, database tier

+31. **Pub/Sub**
+    Publish-Subscribe messaging pattern
+    Publisher sends messages to a topic
+    Subscribers listen to that topic and receive any messages published there Common in event-driven architecture

+32. **Kubernetes (K8s)**
+    a container orchestration platform
+    operating system for a cluster of machines Kubernetes Service: a stable network endpoint for accessing one or more pods

+33. **Rest & gRPC and Armeria & Jetty**
+    Rest and gRPC are API protocols
+    Jetty and Armeria are Java server frameworks that can host those APIs Armeria is newer and designed to host both gRPC and REST together easily, while Jetty is more traditional for REST/HTTP.

+34. **SDK (Software Development Kit)** a collection of tools, libraries, documentation, code samples, and utilities that a company or platform provides to help developers build applications that interact with their product or service

+35. **DNS (Domain Name System)** e.g. translate google to 142.250.72.206

+36. **PITR (Point-In-Time Recovery)**
+    It’s a feature in databases (like PostgreSQL, MySQL, etc.) that lets you restore data to exactly a specific point in time, not just the last full backup.

+37. **Data Clean Room**
+    A data clean room is a secure, controlled environment where multiple organizations can collaborate and analyze data from different sources while maintaining strict privacy and security protections.
+These environments enable companies to share and analyze sensitive first-party data without exposing personally identifiable information (PII) or compromising data confidentiality.

+38. **SLA (Service Level Agreement)**
+    A formal contract or agreement between a service provider and a customer that defines the specific level of service, performance standards, and expectations to be delivered

+39. **OKR (Objectives and Key Results)**
+    A goal-setting framework used by companies to define measureable outcomes

+40. **Third Normal Form**
+    No non-prime attribute is functionally dependent on (that is, contains a fact about) any other non-prime attribute